bernharl/FYS-STK4155-project1/README.md

 To run all test functions, generate data and plots used in the report, please run main_script.sh.

 ## Additional Figures mentioned in report
+Unfortunately, Github does not support embedding graphics in pdf format, so we have to link to them instead.
+The reason we use .pdf is that we want to use vector graphics for figures.
 ### Section 5.1
 * [3D plotted Ridge fit of Franke's function](/doc/figs/3dmodel_Ridge_Franke.pdf).
 * [3D plotted LASSO fit of Franke's function](/doc/figs/3dmodel_Lasso_Franke.pdf).